daxcee/sahat.github.com/_posts/2015-10-02-cross-country-road-trip-in-tesla-model-s-day-3.md

 My last stop was in *Topeka, Kansas*, which is about 60 miles (1 hour drive) west of *Kansas City*.
 I decided to stop in *Topeka* because I was very tired and was able to get a really good deal at the Country Inn and Suites hotel because I have a ton of points on my club membership card.

 The next trip will be the longest one ever, assuming I can cover that distance in one day.
 The total of 839 miles from *Topeka, Kansas* to *New Philadelphia, Ohio*.
-That's 4 states to cover: Kansas, Missouri, Indiana, Ohio.
+That's <strike>4</strike> 5 states to cover: Kansas, Missouri, Illinois, Indiana, Ohio.

 ![](/images/blog/tesla-road-trip-day-3-8.png)